 485 King St W.

-Overflowing with greenery, Baro's indoor-outdoor rooftop patio feels like a sneaky vacation from the King West hustle below.
+Overflowing with greenery, Baro's indoor-outdoor rooftop patio feels like a sneaky vacation, especially in contrast to the King West hustle below.
 In the enclosed section, giant glass window-walls open to let in the summer breeze.
 Or go bare on the completely open light wood patio and catch some rays.
 The patio has an outdoor grill, so you're not far from delicious bites of modern Latin cuisine.
-We're still thinking about dipping into their smokey charred jalapeño hummus with chili garlic oil, and that 45-day aged bone-in striploin cooked perfectly on their custom parrilla-style charcoal barbecue.
+We're still thinking about dipping into their smokey charred jalapeño hummus with chili garlic oil, and that 45-day aged bone-in Canadian prime striploin cooked perfectly on their custom parrilla-style charcoal barbecue.

 849 Dundas St W.